chmouel/blog/content/posts/gosmee-webhook-forwarder-relayer.md

 There are a lot of solutions for that, but most of them are either paid or require some pre-setup.
-At [work](https://redhat.com/security), our Security team is very particular about things that can go in when you have things behind the VPN; the only service that is allowed is: <https://smee.io>
+At [work](https://redhat.com/security), our Security team is very pedantic about things that can go in when you have things behind the VPN; the only service that is allowed is: <https://smee.io>

 ## smee.io Service